EmiRodr1guez/EmiRodr1guez/README.md

 ## 🧠 What I'm currently working on:
 <a href="https://github.com/EmiRodr1guez/BankofEmirika">Bank of Emirika</a> An Over-Engineered bank account management system.
 Applying concepts from the Zero to Mastery Java course.

 <a href="https://github.com/EmiRodr1guez/The-Sequence-Of-Nature">The Sequence of Nature</a> A web-based application that analyzes and identifies frequency data (Hz) of songs.
-Front-End and Backend Development, Created in a team in Collaboration with
+Front-End and Backend Development, In collaboration with another intern/Partner in crime: <a href="https://github.com/Esprij">@Esprij</a>

 ---